 Canon RF Lens Annual Release Rate

 How many new RF lenses does Canon launch every year?
-The number is variable, but the chart below will give you some historical context and show the split between full-frame RF lenses and APS-C RF-S lenses.
+The number is variable, but the chart below will give historical context and show the split between full-frame RF stills lenses APS-C RF-S stills lenses and RF Cinema lenses designed for cameras like the EOS R5c.

 Canon RF Lens Release Dates in Order

-Many people are interested in the latest and greatest Canon products, so it can be helpful to see a simple chronological list of Canon RF lenses.
+Many people are interested in the latest and greatest Canon products, so seeing a simple chronological list of Canon RF lenses can be helpful.
 The new Canon RF lenses are at the top.

 Canon RF Lens Specifications